opattison/olivermakes/about/index.md

 I target small-screens first (commonly known as “mobile-first”), so I make sure to test on a variety of devices as I go along.
 The first browser width I look at is under `20em` (less than ~320 pixels).
 Working with fewer assumptions about device types informs the design process – it is easier to design with empathy and flexibilty with a responsive and iterative process.

+A significant part of my process this time was working with a [pattern page](/patterns) with reference examples of general HTML and specific use cases for my own designs.
+I plan to expand it and turn it into a pattern library and style guide for the site.

 ### Typography

-The fonts on the site (300, 400 and 500 weights of [the Ratio typeface](http://cargocollective.com/pstype/Ratio)) are [hosted by Typekit](https://typekit.com/colophons/hro5wuc).
+The fonts on the site (300, 400 and 500 weights of [the Ratio typeface](http://cargocollective.com/pstype/Ratio) and 400 weight of [Source Code Pro](http://adobe-fonts.github.io/source-code-pro/)) are [hosted by Typekit](https://typekit.com/colophons/ojm0eig).
 This site uses responsive typography based on pixel density, so if you have a higher resolution display, you will see different variants of Ratio.
+Only pages that include monospaced fonts will actually incur a request for Source Code Pro.

 ## Copyright